-On average, ads that appear on the first page or above the search results get substantially more clicks than ads that appear on other search results pages, or alongside the search results.
+On average, ads that appear on the first page or above the search results get substantially more clicks than ads that appear on other search results pages.
 To help you get your ads to show in these valuable positions, AdWords provides cost-per-click (CPC) bid estimates you can use when setting your bids.

 About first page, top of page, and first position bid estimates

 There are 3 types of bid estimates available in the Keywords tab to help you get your ads on the first page of search results when a search query exactly matches your keyword.